miningwolf/docs/docs/wolfbuk/io/wolfscript/plugin/SimplePluginManager.md

 ##### <a id='loadplugins'></a>public  function __loadPlugins__(directory)

-_Registers the specified plugin loader_
+_Loads the plugins contained within the specified directory_

 Argument | Type | Description
 --- | --- | ---